Finland93/SpeedPress/README.md

 ## Why Choose SpeedPress?

-SpeedPress revolutionizes WordPress by combining the speed and engagement of pure HTML with the versatility of Bootstrap 5.
-Say goodbye to jQuery and Gutenberg, and hello to a cleaner, more efficient website-building experience.
+SpeedPress transforms WordPress by merging the lightning-fast performance of pure HTML with the flexibility of Bootstrap 5.
+Say goodbye to jQuery and Gutenberg, and embrace a more streamlined, efficient website-building experience.
+With SpeedPress, you also benefit from built-in WooCommerce support, including automatic integration of product schemas on your product pages.

 ### Key Features: